-184. Supervisors will consider an insurer's proximity to failure when drawing up its supervisory plan.
-The PRA's judgement about proximity to failure will be captured in an insurer's position within the Proactive Intervention Framework (PIF).
+186. Supervisors consider an insurer's proximity to failure when drawing up its supervisory plan.
+The PRA's judgement about proximity to failure is captured in an insurer's position within the Proactive Intervention Framework (PIF).

-185. Judgements about an insurer's proximity to failure will be derived from those elements of the supervisory assessment framework that reflect the risks faced by an insurer and its ability to manage them - namely, external context, business risk, management and governance, risk management and controls, capital, and liquidity.
-The PIF will not be sensitive to an insurer's potential impact or resolvability.
+187. Judgements about an insurer's proximity to failure are derived from those elements of the supervisory assessment framework that reflect the risks faced by an insurer and its ability to manage them - namely, external context, business risk, management and governance, risk management and controls, capital, and liquidity.
+The PIF is not sensitive to an insurer's potential impact or resolvability.

-186. The PIF is designed to ensure that the PRA puts into effect its aim to identify and respond to emerging risks at an early stage.
-There will be five clearly demarcated PIF stages, each denoting a different proximity to failure, and every insurer will sit in a particular stage at each point in time (see Table A).
-As an insurer moves to a higher PIF stage that is, as the PRA determines the insurer's viability has deteriorated - supervisors will review their supervisory actions accordingly.
-Senior management of insurers will be expected to ensure they take appropriate remedial action to reduce the likelihood of failure.
+188. The PIF is designed to ensure that the PRA puts into effect its aim to identify and respond to emerging risks at an early stage.
+There are five clearly demarcated PIF stages, each denoting a different proximity to failure, and every insurer sits in a particular stage at each point in time (see Table A).
+When an insurer moves to a higher PIF stage - that is, as the PRA determines the insurer's viability has deteriorated - supervisors will review their supervisory actions accordingly.
+Senior management of insurers will be expected to ensure that they take appropriate remedial action to reduce the likelihood of failure.
 And the authorities will ensure appropriate preparedness for resolution.